-Dr. Steffens' research interests include implicit social cognition, attitudes towards lesbians and gay men, gender stereotyping, and memory phenomena.
+Dr. Steffens' research interests include implicit social cognition and social inequality, in particular regarding gender, sexual orientation, and ethnicity.
 One focus of her work is implicit social cognition, including both the involved processes and a critical look at the respective measurement instruments.
 A second focus is on gender-related minorities, specifically the mechanisms underlying negative attitudes and discrimination.

 - Attitudes and Beliefs